OpenShot/openshot-qt/doc/effects.rst

 Parametric EQ
 """""""""""""
-Filter that allows you to adjust the volume level of a frequency in the audio track.
+The Parametric EQ (Equalizer) effect allows for precise adjustments to the volume level of specific frequency ranges in the audio signal.
+This can be used for corrective measures, such as removing unwanted tones, or creatively, to shape the tonal balance of the audio.

 .. table::
    :widths: 26 80